 While Cubert and his family spend a little vacation time in the Desert Southwest, his mighty friends have offered to step in with some excellent content.
 Today, I’m excited to have my Minneapolis friend, Adam, from Crispy Cabbage, take center stage with Let the Robots Have Our Crappy Jobs.
 Adam is not only a fine writer, but he’s also a very talented illustrator.
 I hope you enjoy today’s post: Robots taking our jobs?!?
 Take it away, Adam…

-So, you wanna ditch your cubicle job, huh?
-Wanna be your own boss.
+So, you wanna ditch your cubicle job, huh? want to be your boss?
 You’re at least curious what life outside those dreary brown walls is like.
 You’re here on Abandoned Cubicle’s great site, right?
 Probably on a work computer during business hours.

 I’ve got great news for you, then… Your cubicle kind of wants to quit you too!
 And all those other paycheck jobs out there we’ve come to know and love post-industrial revolution?
 They’d rather not have us smelly Meat Puppets around anymore either.
 See how I tucked in that 90s pop culture reference, Cubert?
 Gen-X FTW!